Kiana, Alaska

 Kiana (Katyaak or Katyaaq) is a city in Northwest Arctic Borough, Alaska, United States.
-At the 2010 census the population was 361, down from 388 in 2000.
+As of the 2020 census, Kiana had a population of 447.

 History

 Before contact

 Kiana, meaning where three rivers meet, was founded several centuries ago.
 Before Kiana became a village, the Inupiat tended to travel with certain animal herds; constantly hunting for meat and furs.

 In the 1800s, the Inupiaqs of Kiana used to live along the Kobuk River.
 Throughout the year the villagers hunted and fished near their houses.
 They moved to an area where there was an abundance of animals and fish.
 The Inupiaqs lived in sod houses as they followed game.

 When someone died inside the house they abandoned it, believing they would catch a contagious disease.
 Instead of building coffins or digging graves, the villagers wrapped the bodies of the deceased in cloths; they put poles in the cloths making the shape of a teepee.

 Archaeological studies have been done on the local site 'Igliqtiqsiugvigruaq' (Swift Water Place) which was inhabited by the ancestors of the present day residents of Kiana from 1790 to 1810.
 The town consisted of burrowed homes connected by tunnels.